 1) What is your style?

-My approach to wedding photography is a blend of styles including documentary, traditional, and lots of pretty details.
-Below is a little description of what that means:
+My approach to wedding photography includes a unique blend of documentary storytelling, traditional portraiture, and lots of pretty details.
+Listed below is a little more details of what that means.

 - Photojournalism is a reality-based approach to document real moments.
-Rather than posing for pictures, I will follow you and your guests throughout the day, capturing events as they naturally unfold.
-When needed, I will try to blend seamlessly into the background and become “invisible” to the experience.
-This method is applied best during the wedding ceremony and most of the reception including first dances and toasts.
-The best photojournalists are both experienced to anticipate the shot and also work very quickly to capture the fleeting story.
+Rather than posing for pictures, I will document the day with a focus on your experience as you mingle with guests throughout the day.
+I will capturing the events as they naturally unfold telling the unique and beautiful story of your love.
+I will intimately capture moments during your vows and celebrations afterwards.
+I say, the best photojournalists are both technical to anticipate the best shot and while also working very quickly to capture a fleeting story.

-- Traditional Portraiture A classic style of posed photography often used for engagement and formal portraits, with a focus on good posture, natural expressions, and simple backgrounds.
-I experience directing a wide range of subjects from a single person to very large groups of 250+ people.
-I feel confident that I am able to take charge, keep it fun, and get all of your desired formal pictures within a reasonable amount of time so you and your guests can enjoy the party!
+- Traditional Portraiture A classic style of posed photography often used for formal portraits including bridal, romantic bride and groom, engagement, etc. Attention with posture, real expressions, and simple backgrounds.
+I take charge, keep it fun, and quickly photograph all of your desired shots so you and can go and enjoy the party!

-- Pretty Details These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
-Attention to the smallest details help tell the story and can include close up shots of things like the wedding rings, wedding invitations, food, party favors, centerpieces, personal items, reception decor, etc. We will also pay attention bridal gowns, straightening out pant legs, and making sure bouquets are held in the correct position.
+- Pretty Details Amazing attention to all of the details, with stylized accents, with the most love and care.
+These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest. wedding rings, invitations, food, favors, centerpieces, personal items, decor, gowns, pants, bouquets, and boutonnieres.

-2) How long do we need coverage for?
+3) How long should we have coverage for?

 Wedding coverage usually starts 2.5 hours before the ceremony as the bride and groom are getting ready and goes until 30 minutes after the last big event at the reception.
 It is not necessary for me to be there until the very end unless you have something special planned for your grand exit.
 For most of my weddings this is a full 8 hour day.